galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >    >
 >    > - Please note that *pp.make_gene_matrix* removes all annotations except those stored in `obs`.
 >    > - Therefore it might be necessary to remove propagating tags {% icon galaxy-tags %} (tags starting with `#`) from `Anndata 5k PBMC gene_matrix`.
->    >    - Tags can be removed by expanding the dataset with a tag and clicking the `x` next to the tag.
+>    >    - Tags can be removed by expanding the dataset with a tag and clicking {% icon galaxy-cross %} next to the tag.
 >    {: .tip}
 >
 > 3. {% icon galaxy-eye %} Inspect the general information of the `.h5ad` output